ericdhitchens/Designing_a_Mock_Twitter_Database_in_MySQL/README.md

 How would you design a database in MySQL that stores Twitter data?
 And how could you generate random data to populate that database?
 These are the questions I explore in this portfolio project.

+## Repository File Structure

+* 01_MySQL_Code - Contains SQL scripts that create and query the database
+* 02_Python_Code - Contains the Jupyter notebooks where I generate the fake data in Python. .py files are also included for reference.
+The Jupyter files are also presented as LaTeX PDFs in the 05_PDF_Reports folder.
+* 03_Data_Files - Contains the text files generated from the Python code, and the SQL INSERT INTO script that enters all the data into the databse.
+* 04_Exploratory_Data_Analysis_Visualization
+	* Data_Visualization_Images - Contains the images generated in Tableau that visualize the data of the SELECT statements
+	* SELECT_Statements_CSV_Data - Contains the data used to generate the images in the Data_Visualization_Images folder
+* 05_PDF_Reports - Contains PDF versions of the Jupyter notebooks in the 02_Python_Code folder.
+The files were exported to PDF via LaTeX from the Jupyter notebooks.

 ## Basic Database Features